vivshaw/zettel/pages/A Spirit of Trust (Lectures).md

 - ref:
 	- [course notes](https://sites.pitt.edu/~rbrandom/Courses/Hegel%20%282021%29/ST%202021%20Main.html)
 - Lecture 1 - [Why Read Hegel Now?](https://www.youtube.com/watch?v=va1sDoPRTAU)
-	- First big Kantian idea: [[Kant]]'s discovery of the normativity of intentionality- the axiom around which Kant's thought revolves
+	- First big Kantian idea: [[Kant]]'s discovery of the normativity of [[intentionality]] - the axiom around which Kant's thought revolves
 		- what distinguishes knowers from nonconscious natural objects is not some mysterious "mind-stuff". it's that judgments and intentional doings are commitments- exercises of a type of authority. they're all normative.
 		- we are creatures who live, move, and have our being in a normative space, articulated by our judgments, responsibilities, and exercises of our authority
 		- at the core of what we're responsible for is *having reasons for our commitments*